 Now, you’ve always been able to repair your device.
-Thanks to sites like iFixit, for example, you can buy replacement parts that come from the same suppliers that manufacturers use (even if they aren’t technically “genuine parts”). iFixit has also torn down hundreds of consumer electronics in order to write up thousands of easy-to-follow repair guides that anyone can access for free, along with tools that you can buy in order to adequately complete those repairs (including screwdriver bits that work with Apple’s proprietary screws).
+Thanks to sites like iFixit, for example, you can buy replacement parts that come from the same suppliers that manufacturers use (even if they aren’t technically “genuine parts”). iFixit has also torn down thousands of consumer electronics in order to write up even more easy-to-follow repair guides that anyone can access for free, along with tools that you can buy in order to adequately complete those repairs (including screwdriver bits that work with Apple’s proprietary screws).

 However, there’s only so much iFixit and repair shops can do, which is why “Right to Repair” legislation has been growing in popularity.

 What “Right to Repair” Laws Would Do